Arm Ethos-U85 NPU: Unlocking Generative AI at the Edge with Small Language Models

 Bringing Generative AI to Embedded Devices

 Developers need better tools to navigate the complexities of AI at the edge, and Arm is addressing this with the Ethos-U85 and its support for transformer-based models.
-As edge AI becomes more prominent in embedded applications, the Ethos-U85 is enabling new use cases, from language models to advanced vision tasks.
+As edge AI becomes more prominent in embedded applications, the Ethos-U85 is enabling new use cases, from small language models to advanced vision tasks.

 The Ethos-U85 NPU delivers the performance and power efficiency required for innovative, cutting-edge solutions.
 Like the “Tiny Stories” paper, our demo represents a significant advancement in bringing generative AI to embedded devices, demonstrating the ease of deploying small language models on the Arm platform.